 Freda must pay the direct sellers working under her a commission of 7% on their monthly sales of \$400.
 She paid each of them \$28 (7% of \$400) for their March sales.
 She deducts the total, \$56, as a business expense on her tax return.
 Computer.
-If you use a computer in your direct sales business, you can take a section 179 deduction, depreciation, or both, if you use it more than 50% in your business.
+If you use a computer in your direct sales business, you can depreciate it if you use it more than 50% in your business.
 For more information, see chapter 4 in Publication 946.

 Home meetings.
-If you have business meetings in your home, you can deduct your expenses for the meeting only when they meet certain tests.
+If you have business meetings in your home, you can deduct expenses for the meetings only when they meet certain tests.

-- The expenses of entertaining business associates in your home are deductible only if they meet the tests discussed under Meals and Entertainment, later, and only if you can prove your expenses as discussed under Recordkeeping, later. - The expenses of maintaining your home as a place of business are deductible only if you meet the tests discussed under Business Use of Your Home, later.
+- The expenses of entertaining business associates in your home are deductible if they meet the rules discussed under Meals and Entertainment, later, and you can prove your expenses as discussed later under Recordkeeping. - The expenses of maintaining your home as a place of business are deductible if you meet the tests discussed under Business Use of Your Home, later.